GaryMcHugh/Data-Representation-and-Querying-API-3rd-Year/README.md

 The car park can be deleted from the dataset using the Object ID in the url.

-A car park can be deleted at the following url:
+You can delete a car park from the list of car parks in Galway city using the DELETE method at the following URL:
 *http://galwaycarparks.ie/delete/[ObjectID=?]*

 Where you replace the question mark(?) with the ObjectID of the car park you want to delete.(see example below)